 Tongue insertion mechanism

-As shown in the figure below, the process of inserting the tongue is completed, and the tongue insertion mechanism designed in this paper is to use the crank slider mechanism to complete the tongue insertion action.
+As shown in the figure below (As shown in figure 9) , the process of inserting the tongue is completed, and the tongue insertion mechanism designed in this paper is to use the crank slider mechanism to complete the tongue insertion action.
 The crank slider mechanism is one of the four-bar mechanisms, and the pole angle is 0°, so the crank slider mechanism is relatively stable in operation, almost no impact, and when approaching the pole position, the speed along the displacement direction is very low, which will greatly reduce the impact when sealing the box, will not damage the surface of the carton, and is conducive to improving the success rate of the sealing.